sveronneau/gcp/CloudArmor/readme.md

 # Create BackendConfig that says which policy to use
 kubectl apply -f backend-config.yaml
 #
-# Check Deployment and CA policy in UI
+# Check Deployment and CA policy in UI<br>
-# Create Service with Annotation to BackEndconfig thus makeing the link between the BES and the CA Policy
+# Create Service with Annotation to BackEndconfig thus making the link between the BES and the CA Policy
 kubectl apply -f service.yaml
 #
 # Reserve External IP and give it a name